 Nothing good can come from speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 So instead of helping your credit, it could make it worse.
 Of course, there are times when it’s best to just pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Miller, Stark, Klein and Associates for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Miller, Stark, Klein and Associates for millions of clients nationwide.

 And they may be able to help you too.

 Will Miller, Stark, Klein and Associates sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Miller Stark Klein & Associates again.